 Codex CLI

-OpenAI's Codex CLI reads MCP servers from ~/.codex/config.toml under an [mcp_servers.<name>] table.
-Adding CodeAtlas is a 4-line TOML stanza.
+OpenAI's Codex CLI reads MCP servers from ~/.codex/config.toml or, on recent versions, ~/.codex/config.json.

 Configure